-This measure will be effective from October 2023.
-The mechanism is expected to be revised in the future, based on, among other things, information collected during the transition period.
-It is necessary to continue discussions with the EU, both bilaterally and through various forums such as the WTO, to ensure that imports are not disadvantaged in the specific design details of the CBAM, while also continuing to cooperate for the purposes of global environmental protection.
+The transition period for this Regulation has started in October 2023, and the mechanism is expected to be revised in the future, based on, among other things, information collected during the transition period.
+It is necessary to continue discussions with the EU, both bilaterally and through various forums such as the WTO, to ensure that imports are not disadvantaged under the specific design details of the CBAM, while also continuing to cooperate for the purposes of global environmental protection.